Numeric Nutrient Criteria

 Wyoming’s Plan to Develop Numeric Nutrient Criteria

 In 2008, WDEQ and Tetratech developed the Wyoming Nutrient Criteria Development Plan.
 The plan summarized existing data, identified a general framework for developing and adopting criteria, prioritized lakes and reservoirs, and established timelines to achieve milestones.
-During development of the 2017 Wyoming Nutrient Strategy, the Wyoming Nutrient Work Group provided additional input on how to prioritize waters for numeric nutrient criteria development; WDEQ is in the process of updating the Wyoming Nutrient Criteria Development Plan to incorporate this additional guidance.
+During development of the 2017 Wyoming Nutrient Strategy, the Wyoming Nutrient Work Group provided additional input on how to prioritize waters for numeric nutrient criteria development; WDEQ incorporated this and other changes into the 2018 Wyoming Nutrient Criteria Development Plan.

 Current Status of Numeric Criteria Development – Wyoming Basin Lakes and Reservoirs

-WDEQ is currently focused on development of numeric criteria for small to mid-sized lakes and reservoirs in south-central Wyoming (i.e., Wyoming Basin).
+WDEQ is currently focused on developing numeric criteria for small to mid-sized lakes and reservoirs in south-central Wyoming (i.e., Wyoming Basin).
 The criteria are intended to protect aquatic life and have been derived primarily using a stressor-response approach corroborated with other lines of evidence.
-WDEQ has drafted a technical support document (TDS) describing the analyses, results, and recommendations for numeric criteria.
-The TDS is currently undergoing external peer review.
-Once WDEQ receives the reviews, the analyses, recommendations, and document will be updated as necessary and shared with the Wyoming Nutrient Work Group.
+WDEQ has drafted a technical support document (TSD) describing the analyses, results, and recommendations for numeric criteria.
+The TSD recently underwent external peer review.
+WDEQ is in the process of evaluating the reviews, and will be updating the analyses, recommendations, and document as necessary.
+WDEQ plans to share the TSD with the Wyoming Nutrient Work Group.
 Following review by the Wyoming Nutrient Work Group, WDEQ will begin the process of formally adopting the criteria into Wyoming’s surface water quality standards.

 Other Lakes and Reservoirs Prioritized for Numeric Criteria Development in the Short-Term

 WDEQ anticipates developing numeric nutrient criteria for the following lakes and reservoirs in the short-term: Bighorn Basin lakes and reservoirs, Boysen Reservoir, Southeast Wyoming lakes and reservoirs, and Seminoe Reservoir.
-Additional details will be included in the 2018 Wyoming Nutrient Criteria Development Plan.
+Additional details are included in the 2018 Wyoming Nutrient Criteria Development Plan.

 Data Compilation and Collection Efforts